Learning When to Jump for Off-road Navigation

 \subsubsection{Baselines}

 We use a Position-Only Traversability (PO-Trav) that shares the same configuration as MAT but replaces the motion-aware terrain cost with a position-only formulation.
 This design provides a fair comparison that focuses on the contribution of our motion-aware representation by avoiding inconsistencies from different traversability definitions.
-Meanwhile, it captures the common essence of prior methods \cite{datar2025traverse,seo2023scate, seo2024metaverse}, which largely do not release source code.
+Meanwhile, it captures the common essence of prior methods \cite{datar2025traverse,seo2023scate, seo2024metaverse}, and directly integrating these works is often hindered by the lack of full implementation releases \cite{gasparino2024wayfaster} or the difference in target robot types (e.g., legged robots \cite{frey23fast}).
 For comparison within the Motion-enhanced Traversability category defined in Section \ref{sec:related_work}, we include AnyNav \cite{fu2025anynav} and PhysORD \cite{zhao2024physord} in the simulation.
 Both methods go beyond traversability estimation by improving off-road vehicle dynamics models for navigation and provide simulation implementations, while other motion-enhanced approaches lack released code for direct comparison.